A Celtic Pilgrimage

 - Ceremony with Irish guides and native medicine keepers.

-- Access to sacred sites on private lands.
+- Access to sacred sites on private land.

 - Experience live music and explore local art.